wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/JavaScript.md

 ## Optical Character Recognition (OCR) <a name="OCR"> </a>
-Optical Character Recognition (OCR) detects text in an image and extracts the recognized characters into a machine-usable character stream
+Use the [Optical Character Recognition (OCR) method](https://dev.projectoxford.ai/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fc) to detect text in an image and extract recognized characters into a machine-usable character stream.

 #### OCR JavaScript Example Request
 ```html